 There's nothing manipulative or abusive about maximizing your own profit opportunities and enhancing your portfolio.

 Say you head to the supermarket to pick up some essentials, and you notice that the store is holding a one-cent sale on the very peanut butter that's at the top of your shopping list.
 Doesn't it make sense for you to take advantage of that deal?
 The low-price offer is made for a reason, and smart consumers take advantage of it.
 If some other peanut butter company complains that no one is buying their product that day, do you think they are being exploited?
 Of course not!

 In fact, I challenge anyone to demonstrate how option trading hurts the market.

 There is no evidence that it is unfair or that it distorts the market.
 The activity might contribute to a shorter holding period in equities, but there is a bigger reason for that change.
 The equities market has become far more volatile than it was decades ago – and not because of the Internet or the options market, but because the whole culture of the market has changed.

 You can see this by comparing today's professional advisor to advisors of the past.

-In that sense, all of Money Map's editors – Keith, Kent, Peter, Shah, Michael, Sid, Bill, and Robert – are revolutionaries, every time they help their subscribers trade options.
+In that sense, all of Money Map's editors – Keith, Kent, Shah, Michael, Sid, and Bill – are revolutionaries, every time they help their subscribers trade options.
 The purpose is simple: to make money and hedge positions.
 It is simply smart trading to listen to these guys; they are enlightened pros who know what their clients need and want.